SverreNystad/board-master/docs/docker.md

-# Docker guild
+# Docker Guide

+This guide provides step-by-step instructions for building and managing Docker containers in the `backend` directory of BoardMaster.
+It is intended for developers who are not familiar with basic Docker commands and BoardMaster's environment.

+## Prerequisites

+Docker installed on your machine.
+Basic understanding of Docker commands.
-To build and run the docker image, run the following commands in the `backend` directory of the project:
+Ensure you are in the `backend` directory of the project.

+## Building and Running Docker Containers
+### Building the Docker Image
+To build the Docker image:
 ```
 docker compose build
 ```

-To run the docker image, run the following command in the `backend` directory of the project:
+This command builds a Docker image based on the specifications in your Dockerfile.

+### Running the Docker Image
+To run the Docker image:
 ```
 docker compose up
 ```
+This command starts the containers defined in your docker-compose.yml.

+### Running in Production
-For the production environment, one should run the image in the background.
+In a production environment, it's best to run the Docker container in detached mode:
-To run the docker image in the background, run the following command in the `backend` directory of the project:
 ```
 docker compose up -d
 ```

-To stop the docker image, run the following command in the `backend` directory of the project:
+This runs your container in the background.
+If one does not do this the process will be removed when the terminal is closed or after a certain amount of time of inactivity.

+### Stopping the Docker Container
+To stop and remove containers, networks, and images created by up:
 ```
 docker compose down
 ```

-To find all the running docker images, run the following command in the `backend` directory of the project:
+## Managing Docker Containers
+### Viewing Running Containers
+To list all running Docker containers:
 ```
 docker ps
 ```
+This displays a list of all active containers along with their status.